Missouri: Early history

 Archaeological excavations along river valleys have shown continuous habitation since about 9000 BCE.
 Beginning before 1000 CE, the people of the Mississippian culture created regional political centers at present-day St. Louis and across the Mississippi River at Cahokia, near present-day Collinsville, Illinois.
 Their large cities included thousands of individual residences.
 Still, they are known for their surviving massive earthwork mounds, built for religious, political and social reasons, in platform, ridgetop and conical shapes.
 Cahokia was the center of a regional trading network that reached from the Great Lakes to the Gulf of Mexico.
 The civilization declined by 1400 CE, and most descendants left the area long before the arrival of Europeans.
 St. Louis was at one time known as Mound City by the European Americans because of the numerous surviving prehistoric mounds since lost to urban development.
 The Mississippian culture left mounds throughout the middle Mississippi and Ohio river valleys, extending into the southeast and the upper river.

-The land that became the state of Missouri was part of numerous different territories possessed changing and often indeterminate borders and had many different Native American and European names between the 1600s and statehood.
+The land that became the state of Missouri was part of numerous different territories, possessed changing and often indeterminate borders, and had many different Native American and European names between the 1600s and statehood.
 For much of the first half of the 1700s, the west bank of the Mississippi River that would become Missouri was mostly uninhabited, something of a no man's land that kept peace between the Illinois on the east bank of the Mississippi River and to the North, and the Osage and Missouri Indians of the lower Missouri Valley.
-In the early 1700s, French traders and missionaries explored the whole of the Mississippi Valley, named the region “Louisiana.”
-Around the same time, a different group of French Canadians who established five villages on the east bank of the Mississippi River placed their settlements in the le pays des Illinois, “the country of the Illinois.”
-When habitantssettlers of French Canadian descentbegan crossing the Mississippi River to establish settlements such as Ste.
-Genevieve, they continued to place their settlements in the Illinois Country.
+In the early 1700s, French traders and missionaries explored the whole of the Mississippi Valley, and named the region "Louisiana".
+Around the same time, a different group of French Canadians established five villages on the east bank of the Mississippi River and identified their settlements as being in le pays des Illinois, "the country of the Illinois".
+When settlers of French Canadian descent began crossing the Mississippi River to establish settlements such as Ste.
+Genevieve, they continued to identify their settlements as being in the Illinois Country.
 At the same time, the French settlements on both sides of the Mississippi River were part of the French province of Louisiana.
-To distinguish the settlements in the Middle Mississippi Valley from French settlements in the lower Mississippi Valley around New Orleans, French officials and inhabitants referred to the Middle Mississippi Valley as La Haute Louisiane, “The High Louisiana,” or “Upper Louisiana.”
+To distinguish the settlements in the Middle Mississippi Valley from French settlements in the lower Mississippi Valley around New Orleans, French officials and inhabitants referred to the Middle Mississippi Valley as La Haute Louisiane, "The High Louisiana", or "Upper Louisiana".